-The Center for Russian, East European & Eurasian Studies (REEES) at the University of Pittsburgh is an interdisciplinary center focused on Central and Eastern Europe and the successor states of the Soviet Union.
-As a Title VI National Resource Center (NRC) funded by the US Department of Education, REEES plays a critical role in promoting regionally focused scholarship and teaching on Pitt’s campus and raising knowledge and awareness about our part of the world among wider communities in the Pittsburgh area and beyond.
-REEES-associated faculty come from the humanities, social sciences, and professional schools such as law, business, education, public health, public and international affairs, and engineering.
-Aside from facilitating scholarship in the region, the Center also develops and supports student programs focused on foreign language acquisition, cultural immersion, and interdisciplinary area studies certificates to complement traditional disciplinary degrees.
-Furthermore, the Center has played a key role to support technical and economic development in the countries of our region.
-Looking beyond Pitt, our numerous domestic and international partner institutions and associates provide additional resources to help support study abroad programs, visiting scholars, and other activities.
+The Center for Russian, East European, and Eurasian Studies (REEES) at the University of Pittsburgh is an interdisciplinary center focusing on Central and Eastern Europe, Russia, and Central Eurasia.
+As a Title VI National Resource Center (NRC) funded by the US Department of Education, REEES plays a critical role in promoting regionally relevant scholarship and teaching, as well as raising knowledge and awareness about our part of the world among wider communities in the Pittsburgh area and beyond.
+REEES-associated faculty come from the humanities, social sciences, and professional schools such as law, business, education, public health, engineering, and public and international affairs.
+Aside from facilitating scholarship on the region, the Center also develops and supports student programs advancing foreign language acquisition, cultural immersion, and interdisciplinary area studies certificates to complement traditional disciplinary degrees.
+Our numerous domestic and international partner institutions provide additional resources supporting study abroad programs, visiting scholars, and other activities.

-Eastern Europe and Eurasia remains a varied and dynamic region with a challenging and exciting future.
-We invite you to explore our programs and contact us.
-Aside from a shared interest in the region, our staff and associated faculty offer a wealth of experience and insight which is available to you as you pursue your own projects, degrees, and scholarly endeavors.
+We invite you to explore our programs and to be in touch concerning your own ideas and resources.
+Our staff and associated faculty offer a wealth of experience and insight that are available as you pursue your own projects, degrees, and scholarly endeavors.
 We look forward to working with you.